ezsystems/commerce-documentation/docs/guide/checkout/checkout_api/forms/checkout_summary_form/order_summary.md

 ## Terms and conditions

-In the form [Checkout Summary Form](checkout_summary_form.md) there is a field `termsAndConditions` which is rendered as a checkbox.
+In [checkout summary form](checkout_summary_form.md) there is a field `termsAndConditions` which is rendered as a checkbox.

-The text for terms and conditions are stored as translatable text modules in the eZ backend (see `/Hidden-folder/Terms-Conditions-terms_conditions` in admin backend).
-This textmodule is defined as a label in the form type and will be fetched via TransService.
+The texts for terms and conditions are stored as translatable text modules in the content model (see `/Hidden-folder/Terms-Conditions-terms_conditions` in the Back Office).
+This text module is a label in the form type and is fetched via `TransService`.

-The front end user must accept the terms and conditions to complete the order.
+The customer must accept the terms and conditions to complete the order.

 Terms and conditions content is loaded via Ajax.
-It is possible to implement this functionality in the whole shop.
-Please take a look at this documentation page for a deeper understanding: [Pop-up window with external content](../../../../../cookbook/pop_up_window_with_external_content.md)
+You can implement this functionality in the whole shop.

-## Screenshot
+See [Pop-up window with external content](../../../../../cookbook/pop_up_window_with_external_content.md) for more information.

 ![](../../../../img/order_summary.png)